 - Singapore’s public transport system is clean and efficient, as you would expect.
 All ticketing for the Singapore MRT (Mass Rapid Transport) is handled by Transitlink.
 Ticket machines (with an English option) and booths are located at MRT stations.
 Single tickets cost between $1 – 2.30 SGD depending on the length of the journey and can be recharged for up to six trips in a 30 day period.

-- The fastest way to get from the airport to the city is to hop in one of the taxis which you will find in the arrivals area.
-The trip to the city center should take around 30 minutes and costs between $20-40 SGD depending on the time of day and traffic (an airport surcharge of $3-5 is added to the fare).
+- The fastest way to get from the airport to the city is take a taxi.
+The trip to the city center should take around 30 minutes and cost $20-40 SGD depending on the time of day and traffic (an airport surcharge of $3-5 is added to the fare).

-- Taking the metro (MRT) from the airport is also pretty easy.
-Go downstairs from the Arrivals hall to the MRT station and take the train to Tanah Merah MRT station where you can connect with West-bound trains on the Green metro line and get to virtually any part of the city.
+- Taking the metro (MRT): Go downstairs from the arrivals hall in Terminal 2 to the MRT station and take the train to either Expo (Downtown line) or Tanah Merah (East West line), where you can connect with trains heading to different parts of the city.

-- Buses are also available – bus nr 36 goes from the Terminals 1, 2 and 3 to the city center.
+- Bus number 36 goes from the Terminals 1, 2 and 3 to the city center.
 Most downtown hotels also offer an Airport Shuttle Bus, which costs around $10 SGD but can take a while if you are one of the last to be dropped off.
-The Changi Airport website has good advice on getting to and from the city with the various modes of transport available – more information here.
+More information on the Changi Airport website.